akash6001/ros-stuff/pixi-setup.md

    ```
    pixi shell
    ```
-   Note that this command will only work in directories where the Pixi environment has already been set up.
+   Note that this command will only work in directories where the Pixi environment has already been set up (i.e. if you run it outside of my_ros2_project, it will raise an error).

    ```
    ros2 pkg create --build-type ament_python --destination-directory src --node-name my_ros_node my_ros_pkg